 The vaquita is a cetacean (family of whales) and so critically endangered that only about 30 individuals are still alive in the northern Gulf of California, in the West coast of the United States.
 This smaller version of the porpoise was only discovered in 1958, but is now so rare that we are close to losing them forever.
 This because they often get caught in fishnets and drown.
 Vaquitas can be recognized by the large dark rings around their eyes.
 Most often they can be found close to shore in the Gulf’s shallow waters, but they quickly swim away if boats approach.

 The smallest member of the porpoise family is the most endangered marine mammal in the world.
 Unsustainable and illegal fishing practices have caused a dramatic decline on the vaquita's population.
 With fewer than 30 vaquita left in the wild, without immediate action they face imminent extinction.
 Stand with us, and let President Peña Nieto of Mexico know that we demand action to protect the vaquita today.
 Link in bio.

 A post shared by World Wildlife Fund (@world_wildlife) on

 South China Tiger

-The South China Tiger is so critically endangered that is considered extinct in the wild, since it hasn’t been spotted for over 25 years.
-The reason for this, like it is for so many other species: hunters.
-The subspecies was hunted as a pest, in 1996 it was estimated that the population was between 30-80 tigers.
+The South China tiger is so critically endangered that it is considered extinct in the wild, since it hasn’t been spotted for over 25 years.
+The subspecies was hunted as a pest and in 1996 it was estimated that the population was between 30-80 tigers.
 Today it’s expected that the tiger is ‘functionally extinct’ and only still lives in captivity.

 Text: Lune Bernstein, picture Colin Hines (CC.BY.2.0)